Visit St. Barts with Exotic Estates

 St. Bart’s Beachfront Villa

-One of our favorite villas is located on the oceanfront in St. Jean.
+One of our favorite villas is located on the beachfront in St. Jean.
 This private home is also the favorite of a few celebrities.
 This luxury St. Jean villa and adjacent bungalow are perfect for families or groups, equipped with WiFi and a sound system throughout all rooms.
 Delight in the tropical breezes of St. Bart's, or close the doors if you prefer protection from the elements.
 Ceiling fans and air conditioning are provided throughout the villa and bungalow for your comfort.

 Offering five bedrooms and an outstanding location, the interior of this Caribbean villa and bungalow features an exotic yet comfortable design alongside every modern convenience.